Universal shot-noise limit for quantum metrology with local Hamiltonians

 \textit{Universal bound on the growth of the QFI. ---}We consider the following sensing Hamiltonian

-where $\lambda$ represents the estimation parameter, and $H_{1}(t)$ involves interactions among sensors induced by either intrinsic interactions or external coherent controls.
-In the formal case, $H_{1}$ is usually time-independent, while in the later case, $H_{1}(t)$ becomes time-dependent.
-The generator for the quantum sensing $\lambda$~\citep{boixo2007generalized,pang2017optimal} is given by
+where $H_{0\lambda}(t)$ is a simple Hamiltonian encoding the estimation parameter $\lambda$, and $H_{1}(t)$ involves interactions among sensors induced by either intrinsic interactions or external coherent controls.
+In the formal case, $H_{1}$ is usually time independent, while in the later case, $H_{1}(t)$ becomes time dependent.
+The generator for sensing $\lambda$\,\citep{boixo2007generalized,pang2017optimal} is given by